-In the majority of cases, the neurological signs and symptoms improve or totally recover when treatment is discontinued.
+In the majority of the cases, the neurological signs and symptoms improve or totally recover when treatment is discontinued.
 In the adjuvant setting of colon cancer, 6 months after treatment cessation, 87% of patients had no or mild symptoms.
 After up to 3 years of follow up, about 3% of patients presented either with persisting localized paresthesias of moderate intensity (2.3%) or with paresthesias that may interfere with functional activities (0.5%).

 Acute neurosensory manifestations (see section 5.3) have been reported.
 They start within hours of administration and often occur on exposure to cold.
 They usually present as transient paresthesia, dysesthesia and hypoesthesia.
 An acute syndrome of pharyngolaryngeal dysesthesia occurs in 1% - 2% of patients, and is characterised by subjective sensations of dysphagia or dyspnoea/feeling of suffocation, without any objective evidence of respiratory distress (no cyanosis or hypoxia) or of laryngospasm or bronchospasm (no stridor or wheezing).
 Although antihistamines and bronchodilators have been administered in such cases, the symptoms are rapidly reversible even in the absence of treatment.
 Prolongation of the infusion helps to reduce the incidence of this syndrome (see section 4.4).
 Occassionally other symptoms that have been observed include jaw spasm/muscle spasms/muscle contractions - involuntary/muscle twitching/myoclonus, coordination abnormal/gait abnormal/ ataxia/ balance disorders, throat or chest tightness/ pressure/ discomfort/pain.
-In addition, cranial nerve dysfunctions may be associated, or also occur as an isolated event such as ptosis, diplopia, aphonia/ dysphonia/ hoarseness, sometimes described as vocal cord paralysis, abnormal tongue sensation or dysarthria, sometimes described as aphasia, trigeminal neuralgia/ facial pain/ eye pain, decrease in visual acuity, visual field disorders.
-In addition, cranial nerve dysfunctions may be associated, or also occur as an isolated event such as ptosis, diplopia, aphonia/ dysphonia/ hoarseness, sometimes described as vocal cord paralysis, abnormal tongue sensation or dysarthria, sometimes described as aphasia, trigeminal neuralgia/ facial pain/ eye pain, decrease in visual acuity, visual field disorders.
+In addition, cranial nerve dysfunctions may be associated with above mentioned events, or also occur as an isolated event such as ptosis, diplopia, aphonia/ dysphonia/ hoarseness, sometimes described as vocal cord paralysis, abnormal tongue sensation or dysarthria, sometimes described as aphasia, trigeminal neuralgia/ facial pain/ eye pain, decrease in visual acuity, visual field disorders.